-- The extent to which the veranda is integrated with the design of the building and maintains continuity of shelter with adjoining sites. - ii.
+- i.
+The extent to which the veranda is integrated with the design of the building and maintains continuity of shelter with adjoining sites. - ii.
 The effects of not providing a veranda upon the use, design and appearance of adjoining buildings. - iii.
-The extent to which any veranda integrates with the shop frontage and the character of the building and streetscape. - iv.
-The avoidance of lettering which dominates the canopy area.
+In the Aokautere Neighbourhood Centre (Map 7A.4), the to which any veranda integrates with the shop frontage and the character of the building and streetscape. - iv.
+In the Aokautere Neighbourhood Centre (Map 7A.4), tThe extent to which avoidance of lettering on signs which visually dominates the veranda canopy area and detracts from the amenity of the streetscape.